 Nowhere is the notion of “Knowledge is Power” more important than in the realm of debt collection.
 The less knowledgeable someone is about a consumer’s rights under the law, the more likely debt collectors will take advantage of a delinquent borrower to repay an overdue obligation.

-Both statutes are part of the federal Consumer Credit Protection Act (CCPA).
-These laws outline the required and prohibited behavior of debt collectors, and they also stipulate the rights and remedies afforded to consumers who are the subjects of their collection efforts.
+The situation grew so ugly that the federal government had to step in and pass laws to protect consumers.
+The Fair Debt Collection Practices Act (FDCPA) and Fair Credit Billing Act (FCBA) are part of the Consumer Credit Protection Act, which outlines what is accepted and prohibited behavior from debt collectors.
+This legislation also stipulates the rights and remedies afforded to consumers who are subject to debt collection efforts.
 In short, the laws protect consumers – and these are rights that collection agents prefer you not know.